Dibea C17 Review

 This cordless stick vacuum is slightly lighter than average, as shown below.

 It also has a solid battery life, lasting for over 26 minutes.
-This compares very favorably with the rest of the group, as shown in the following chart.
+This compares very favorably with the rest of the group.

 It takes a little over 4 hours to charge — about average for these products.
 Unfortunately, this vacuum is not stable enough to stand freely and must be stored mounted to a wall with the included bracket or propped up against something.